candantunamesut/DSA210-Term-Project/README.md

 Confusion Matrix (using Heatmap): Ranking and distribution of importance of features show that out of all the features inclduded in the model, the best predictor of box office revenue was the gap of scores feature created by merging critic and audience score features during the feature engineering process.
 It was followed by critic scores and audience scores yet there is not big enough of a difference between these values to conclude that one of them is greatly better at predicting box office revenue compared to the other.

 ![Feature Importance](https://github.com/user-attachments/assets/a48a3391-836b-4462-8737-b4cacf086983)
-Importance of Features (gap of scores, critic score, audience score, genres...): The model was better with classifying lower earning movies compared to higher revenue outlier
+Importance of Features (gap of scores, critic score, audience score, genres...): True Positive (597): 597 high box office predictions were high in observation as well.
+True Negatives (590): 590 low box office predictions were low in observation as well.
+False Positives (361): 361 high box office predictions that were actually low in observation.
+False Negatives (360): 360 low box office predictions that were actually high in observation.
+The model identified movies more correctly than not (0.62-0.63).
+We can also note that the model was slightly better with classifying lower earning movies compared to higher revenue movies (outliers).

 ## Limitations, Challenges, Future Work
 Score vs box office revenue: The dataset originally consisted of over 140k+ movies; and cleaning out empty/missing values for box office, tomatometer and audience rating columns left out 13k+ movies.
 The great difference between the two values was mainly caused by the amount of rows of movies with no box office revenue data.
 This led to some of the dataset not being used.
 Additionally, some of the movies’ box office revenues were low enough to mean that their rating values might not have been accurate.
 Due to lack of popularity, a small amount of movies’ tomatometer (critic rating) value is 0, which could be tied to no critics reviewing the movie.
 This can also be said for movies with a small amount of voters which would affect the audience rating value.